Hixie/isd/servers/src/systems-server/README.md

 Quantities of resources (e.g. in fcStructure features) are specified in terms of the mass (kg) per unit.
-For example, if Iron has a mass per unit of 0.001, then 1000 Iron is equivalent to 1kg of Iron.
+For example, if Iron has a mass per unit of 1000.0, then 10 Iron is equivalent to 10 metric tons of Iron.

 Fluids are never components (So bits 0-2 can also be read as a three bit integer with three defined values, 000=solid, 001=fluid,